premake/premake-core/website/docs/buildstlmodules.md

 ### Availability ###

-Premake 5.0.0-beta3 or later for Visual Studio 2022 and later.
+Premake 5.0.0-beta3 or later for Visual Studio 2022 and later, or Ninja with the MSVC toolset.

 ### See Also ###